What is Climate Change?

 bag fee with funds paying for schools and to stabilize electric rates).

-At this meeting we'll work in 3 committees (education, sponsorships/partnerships/fundraising, and political action) on projects like the "Bag Roundup!" and our "remember your reusable bag" art contest.
+At this meeting we'll work in 3 committees (education, sponsorships/partnerships/fundraising, and political action) on projects like our "remember your reusable bag" art contest.
 Meeting attendees will discuss and select methods and actions to reach our goals and work on selected actions.
 Help us make a difference in Sitka!
 747-2708 for more information.

-Citizens' Climate Lobby (CCL) - Sitka Chapter "Big Dividend Tour" Presentation
+Citizens' Climate Lobby (CCL) - Sitka Chapter/International Meeting

 SGWG is starting a committee/Sitka chapter of the Citizens' Climate Lobby.
 Learn how to effectively lobby your representatives.
-Meet others interested in responding to climate change .
-Join us for a training session!
+Meet others interested in responding to climate change.
+Join us as we start to take action!

 Lobby is a non-profit, non-partisan, grassroots advocacy organization